AKarbas/datachef-interview-assignment/README.md

 #### Notes:

 * The benchmark was done using the ApacheBench tool and is done on only one campaign.
-This can make the results different from real-world data from requests hitting different campaigns.
-Although, this won't make the performance go lower than 5000 RPM, as there are at ~50 campaigns in the provided data, and it takes the cache about 2 seconds to warm up for every one of them.
+This can make the results different from real-world data about requests hitting various campaigns.
+Yet, this won't make the performance go lower than 5000 RPM, as there are at ~50 campaigns in the provided data, and it takes the cache about 2 seconds to warm up for every one of them.
 (Assuming ~25 rps when they all miss the cache.)

-* Results will vary based on hardware and configurations/tunings.
+* Results will vary based on hardware and configurations and tunings.
-For example, if the program is run on a powerful server, increasing the number of the gunicorn workers will help.
+For example, if the program is run on a powerful server, increasing the number of gunicorn workers will help.

 ---